thisredone/vue-phaser3-coffee/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+> This version adds coffee-loader with coffeescript 2.0

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack#1.0 my-project`

 ## Documentation